wuchunfu/seatunnel/docs/en/connector-v2/source/RocketMQ.md

 }
 ```

-### Specified timestamp Simple:
+### Specified tag Simple:

-> This is to specify a time to consume, and I dynamically sense the existence of a new partition every 1000 milliseconds to pull the consumption
+> Here you can specify a tag to consume data.
+If there are multiple tags, use `,` to separate them, for example: "tag1,tag2"

 ```hocon
 env {